 Toll-Free messaging can also be used for promotional or marketing-type traffic, however it is extremely important to ensure that all recipients have opted-in and that you maintain a low opt-out ("STOP" reply) rate to avoid filtering.

 Short code numbers remain the best method of sending high-volume marketing or promotional messaging in the United States and Canada.

 Toll-Free Messaging Verification is required, and reduces filtering risk on compliant traffic

-Beginning on May 15, 2022, all new Toll-Free numbers must be verified before sending traffic.
+Beginning on May 15, 2022, any newly-purchased Toll-Free number on Twilio will need to be verified or it may experience service interruptions.
 Any existing Toll-Free numbers running traffic on your account must be verified by September 30, 2022.
 This reduces the risk of filtering on your message traffic, assuming it is compliant with all applicable rules.
 Twilio offers this verification service free of cost.
 Please see Toll-Free Message Verification for US/Canada for details.
-The Toll-Free traffic verification process on average can take approximately 5 business days for completion.
+The Toll-Free traffic verification process can take approximately 2-3 weeks for completion.

 Toll-Free messaging best practices

 Toll-Free message filtering is primarily geared toward preventing unwanted messaging, fraud, or abuse.
 If you are sending A2P messages to the US that align with the CTIA's best practices and Twilio's Messaging Policy, you should generally see a low rate of filtering when using a Toll-Free phone number.

 Additionally, Toll-Free messaging users must adhere to the following standards: